SemanticComputing/fuseki-docker/README.md

 The container has a preconfigured service/dataset `ds` that uses [TDB](https://jena.apache.org/documentation/tdb/) for data storage and has a Lucene [text index](https://jena.apache.org/documentation/query/text-query.html) (see [assembler.ttl](https://github.com/SemanticComputing/fuseki-docker/blob/master/assembler.ttl) for configuration).

+The dataset has the `tdb:unionDefaultGraph` set to `true`, meaning that the query patterns on the default graph match against the union of the named graphs. **Note:** [the stored default graph](https://jena.apache.org/documentation/tdb/datasets.html) is not part of this union of the named graphs.
+Thus, if you add data into the default graph, you will have to access the graph data by using the special name `<urn:x-arq:DefaultGraph>` in a GRAPH pattern.

 The query timeout is configured to 60 seconds by default (see the `Run` section below for instructions on configuration).

 ## Data access